neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 These variables receive incoming and outgoing transfers to/from NekRS; the order is set to match the order of the [NekRSMesh](/mesh/NekRSMesh.md).
-You will see both `temp` and `avg_flux` referred to in the solid input file `[Transfers]` block, in addition to the `flux_integral` [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html) postprocessor that receives the integrated heat flux for normalization.

-A postprocessor named `flux_integral` is also added automatically by [NekRSProblem](/problems/NekRSProblem.md) to receive the value of the heat flux integral from MOOSE for internal normalization in NekRS.
+A postprocessor named `flux_integral` is also added automatically to receive the value of the heat flux integral from MOOSE for internal normalization in NekRS.
 It is as if the following is added to the input file: